Jasbir96/Batches/FJP-1/backend/food_App/project_desc.md

        * It also exposes you lossley coupled auth functions -> all the are together
      * Signup Page:  completed
      * Login Page : Completed

 ## 11/aug/2022
+* login , signup (backend frontend)->bugs
- * Logout Page
+ * Profile Page -> ui
- * Forget password and reset Password
+ * Forget password and reset Password -> ui
- * Plans Schema
+ * Plans Schema : name,duration,price:,discount,
+ * To be added later :  reviews-> later, averagerating
+ * All Plans Page creation